10 Cheap Ways to Get Moving In Memphis (Updated)

 Congratulations if you’re still hanging on to your New Year’s resolutions.
 Personally I’m not a fan of NY resolutions, because I relish the opportunity to start over every day rather than just one time a year.
 Whatever your philosophy on getting in shape/back in shape/staying in shape, here are 10 easy, inexpensive ways to combat all of the amazing food you’re going to eat in Memphis this year:

 1. Join a team.
 Working out alone isn’t for everybody.
 For those of you that need a little bit of support, grab some friends and join the adult kick ball league, play some dodgeball, join roller derby or go Hashing.

 2. Walk, run, skate or bike the Greenline.
 The seven-mile long paved trail runs along an old railroad line from Tillman and Walnut Grove in Midtown to Shelby Farms park in East Memphis.
 The trail is free and open daily from sunrise to sunset.
-By the end of the year, a two-mile long extension – the Hampline – will connect the Greenline to the existing Overton Park pathways.
+Soon, a two-mile long extension – the Hampline – will connect the Greenline to the existing Overton Park pathways.